 Kim Dotcom’s cloud storage business Mega Ltd has announced plans to go public with a NZ$210 million (£109m) backdoor listing on the New Zealand stock exchange, which will open the firm up to a whole new level of scrutiny.

 A report from the Rand Corporation suggests the increasing market for software vulnerabilities that can be sold legitimately is tempting the most 1337 hackers and crackers to go legit, rather than suffer the vagaries of the black market in code and credentials.
+"There's an economic seesaw in the market," Michael Callahan, VP of security products at Juniper Networks, told The Register.
+"At a point it becomes more attractive to sell on the legitimate market verses selling them to online arms dealers.
+It's driven by economics."

 Canadian boffins have designed a computer program that can recognise the signs of real pain on a person's face more accurately than a human being.